Phebe Ann Jacobs: Legacy

 Jacobs's 1850 funeral was reported to have a significant amount of attendees.
-The Times Record reports, "At [Jacobs's] funeral, the First Parish Congregational Church was packed with people wanting to honor their beloved fellow citizen.
+The Times Record reports, "At [Jacobs's] funeral, the [First Parish Church] was packed with people wanting to honor their beloved fellow citizen.
 Maine Gov. Robert Pinckney Dunlap served as one of the pallbearers.
 In fact, one person noted that Phoebe [sic] Ann Jacobs had as many people at her funeral as Joshua Chamberlain had."

 Among the funeral's attendees were Allen and his family - relatives of Jacobs's enslaver Maria Allen - who were informed via telegraph.
 The Allens traveled over 200 miles to attend Jacobs's funeral.

 In 1850, after Jacobs's death, Upham completed a pamphlet describing Jacobs's life, titled Narrative of Phebe Ann Jacobs, also called Happy Phebe.
 It was published in 1850 by W. & F. G. Cash in London.
 On September 25, 1850, the story was published in Volume VII of The Oberlin Evangelist, edited by Henry Cowles.
 In 1850, it was also published by the American Tract Society of New York and republished in 1854.
 According to Bowdoin College, the biography "documents Jacobs’ life after emancipation and emphasizes her piety and reliance on her Christian faith...[but] does not, however, document the laborious nature of being enslaved to the Wheelock family."

 In 1854, Edinburgh catechism book The Shorter Catechism...with Proofs from the Scriptures advertised Jacobs's narrative in a collection of pamphlets for school use.
 This advertisement was for Johnstone & Hunter's Miniature Series of Interesting Narratives.
 Jacobs's narrative was sold in a pack of three pamphlets along with "John Rock, the Miner" and "Sabbath-School Fruit and a Death Song."

 Circa 1850, Jacobs's biography inspired author Harriet Beecher Stowe as she wrote 1852 anti-slavery novel Uncle Tom's Cabin.

-In 2010, Jacobs was added to the Brunswick Women's History Walking Trail alongside American Arctic explorer Miriam MacMillan, milliner Dolly Giddings, botanist and artist Catherine Furbish, St. John’s teacher Sister Pauline Langelier, restaurateur Pauline Siatras, and abolitionist author Harriet Beecher Stowe.
+In 2010, Jacobs was added to the Brunswick Women's History Walking Trail alongside American Arctic explorer Miriam MacMillan, milliner Dolly Giddings, botanist and artist Catherine Furbish, St. John's teacher Sister Pauline Langelier, restaurateur Pauline Siatras, and abolitionist author Harriet Beecher Stowe.

 In 2021, Jacobs's narrative was included in Bowdoin's There Is a Woman in Every Color: Black Women in Art exhibition as part of Black history month.